Moving to Lafayette: Lafayette, LA Relocation & Homebuyer Guide

 The largest factor in the lower cost of living index is housing; just over 55% of residents own their home, with the remaining 45% renting.

 Homeowners can find fairly priced homes in Lafayette for around $160,000.
 Most of the homes in the area have at least three bedrooms, but many also offer four bedrooms.
 Homeowners can expect to see a range of lot sizes from 0.1 to 0.5 acres.
+Median list price for a Lafayette condo is slightly lower than for a single-family home at $150,000.
+Meanwhile, the median list price for a luxury home in Lafayette is around $785,000.

 Renters can enjoy a modest rent average of $874.
 Compared to the average of $979 across the United States, apartments and homes for rent are far cheaper in Lafayette than the rest of the country.
 Those who prefer to live on their own can get a studio apartment for around $646 or a one-bedroom apartment for around $770.
 Roommates can save by looking into two- to four-bedroom apartments or homes, which range from around $890 to $1,322 per month.

-The median income for residents in Lafayette is $30,988, which is just under the United States average of $31,177.
+When you're looking at the economy in Lafayette, the median income for residents in Lafayette is $30,988, which is just under the United States average of $31,177.
 A Lafayette household typically brings in around $59,000, whereas the average in the U.S. is just over $57,500.
 Additionally, the Lafayette area is known for having slightly higher taxes compared to the rest of the country, as sales tax in Lafayette is 9.45% and income tax is 6%.

 More information about cost of living in Lafayette: